The Cham-Cham: Plot

-USAF planes flying missile shipments out of Matthews Field air base have been shot down by enemy fighters shortly after take-off.
-On Tracy Island, Alan (voiced by Matt Zimmerman) notes that each attack has occurred while popular band the Cass Carnaby Five have been performing their hit instrumental "Dangerous Game" on live radio.
-He and Brains (voiced by David Graham) examine a recording of the latest broadcast to determine whether the music contains a hidden code that is being used to co-ordinate the attacks.
+A series of United States Air Force RTL2 transporters, each carrying a shipment of missiles, have been shot down by enemy fighters shortly after take-off from Matthews Field base.
+On Tracy Island, Alan notes that each attack occurred while popular band the Cass Carnaby Five were performing their hit instrumental "Dangerous Game" on live radio.
+He and Brains examine a recording of the latest broadcast to determine whether the music contains a hidden code being used to coordinate the attacks.

-Meanwhile, Jeff (voiced by Peter Dyneley) assigns Lady Penelope, Tin-Tin and Parker (voiced by Sylvia Anderson, Christine Finn and David Graham) to investigate Paradise Peaks, a mountain-top hotel in the Swiss Alps that is currently playing host to Cass Carnaby and his group.
+Meanwhile, Jeff assigns Lady Penelope, Tin-Tin and Parker to investigate Paradise Peaks, a mountaintop hotel in the Swiss Alps that is currently playing host to Cass Carnaby and his group.
 The agents go undercover, with Penelope posing as a singer called "Wanda Lamour" and Parker securing a job as a waiter.
 They learn that Carnaby's manager, the mysterious Mr Olsen, often alters the arrangement of "Dangerous Game" before each new broadcast and that he is expecting to receive a message the following day.

 In the morning, Penelope and Tin-tin ski down the mountain to Olsen's chalet and film him operating a strange machine that is decoding musical sounds into text stating the time of the next missile shipment.
 They deduce that he is issuing orders for the next attack and start back to Paradise Peaks to alert Jeff.
 Realising that he has been observed, Olsen telephones his associate Banino, a waiter at the hotel, with orders to kill Penelope and Tin-Tin.
 Banino goes outside with a sniper rifle and prepares to shoot the women before they reach the hotel.
 However, he is thwarted by Parker, who overheard the phone conversation and grabs the rifle, upsetting Banino's aim.
 In their struggle, the men lose their balance and tumble down the mountain together, forming a giant snowball in the process.
 Banino is knocked out but Parker emerges unscathed.